komodoservices/pos64splitter/README.md

 Conf files are located at: $home/user/.komodo/ASSETCHAIN.

 Run the `./split` command.

-That will generate 64 addresses, then send your coins proportionately to each address.
+That will generate 64 addresses, and then ask how many coins you'd like to split.

+Enter your balance or # you want split.
+And then your coins will be sent proportionately to each address.